Test-Optional Admissions: Conclusion

 \subsection{No Commitment to the Acceptance Rule}

 Suppose the college cannot commit to its acceptance rule, instead admitting students ex-post optimally given their imputed/submitted scores.

 In this case, a college's acceptance decision is simply determined by whether a student's imputed/submitted score is above or below the ex-post optimal bar, $\u t^*(x)$.
-Under flexible imputation, it follows from \autoref{prop:lessselective} that the outcome is unchanged at observables at which the college is less restrictive than society.
-But when the college is more restrictive, the college can no longer set $\tau(x)>\u t^*(x)$ and reject non-submitters, which could have been optimal (\autoref{prop:moreselective}); the problem now is that the college must accept students who submit scores above $\u t^*(x)$.
+Under flexible imputation, \autoref{prop:lessselective} implies that the outcome is unchanged at observables at which the college is less selective than society.
+But when the college is more selective, it can no longer set $\tau(x)>\u t^*(x)$ and reject non-submitters, which could have been optimal (\autoref{prop:moreselective}); the problem now is that the college must accept students who submit scores above $\u t^*(x)$.
 Consequently, the college now optimally sets $\tau(x)=\u t^*(x)$ and rejects non-submitters.

 This means that a test-optional college now accepts all the students it would under test mandatory, and possibly additional ones (if, for some observable $x$ at which it is less selective than society, it chooses $\tau(x)=\infty$ and accepts all students with observable $x$).
 Hence, all students benefit, at least weakly, from test optional.
 Of course, this conclusion relies crucially on the college not having a capacity constraint.